 Why Chase Sapphire Reserve is Best

 On the other hand, if you’re frequently moving from one place to the next or engaged in numerous hours of travel every week or every month, then the Chase Sapphire Reserve suits you best.
-Your travel habits coupled with how frequently you use your card for travel and dining purchases will guarantee you the chance to earn more points given the 3x earning rate that the card offers.
-This will bring you better value for money and will soon offset the $550 investment that you put into the card (technically $55 investment due to the $300 travel credits you get annually and the $750 value you get from your bonus points).
+Your travel habits coupled with how frequently you use your card for travel purchases will guarantee you the chance to earn more points given the 3x earning rate that the card offers.
+This will bring you better value for your money and will quickly offset the $550 annual fee investment that you put into the card (which is also offset by the $300 travel credits you get annually).